Poet, Professor, Prankster

 -------------------------------------

 John's views were not so different from mine when it came to public lands.
 By the time I had met John, I had taken many trips into America's public lands.
-So it was not a stretch that my views mirrored his.
 In our 2000 Outdoor Idaho program, "The People's Land," John expressed his feelings this way: "I would argue to anybody that, by and large, the public lands of the United State have been a policy success over the last hundred years.
 Could things have been done differently or better?
 Of course.
 But to fed-bash all the time as if it's the federal government that's caused it all... this to me is nonsensical.
 Look at all the benefits this has provided people in quality of life, in production of commodities.
 It's been a success, and most people who look at it over 100 years would say so."

 In other words, criticize how the land is being managed but accept that those lands help define Idaho and much of the West.
 John believed it would be shortsighted to have the state accept ownership.
 Even Governor Butch Otter, who railed against the federal government, realized that a transfer of federal lands to state ownership would not benefit Idaho in the long run.
 In his last term as Governor, he commented to various business groups that his administration had studied the numbers, and decided owning the federal lands could bankrupt the state.